Can You Teach a Dog How To Read?

 Teach Your Dog to Recognize Letters

 Now, here’s the hard part.
-So far, your dog has learned to touch your hand or whatever is in your hand, but he isn’t making any choices; it’s in your hand so he’s touching it.
+So far, your dog has learned to touch your hand or whatever is in your hand, but he isn’t making any choices; it’s in your hand, so he’s touching it.
 Now you have to teach him to look at the item and make a choice.
 Bring out the A and B, holding one in each hand and tell him, “touch A.” If he touches A, praise him enthusiastically and pop a few treats in his mouth.
-Now swap letters — putting the A in the hand that held the B and the B in the hand that held A. Now tell him to touch A. Did he?
+Next, swap letters — putting the A in the hand that held the B and the B in the hand that held A. Now tell him to touch A. Did he?

 Ensure Teaching Your Dog to Read is a Positive Experience for Your Dog

 Some dogs get frustrated when they don’t understand, so watch your dog for signs of stress.
-If he begins panting, starts whining or wants to turn away, have him do something he can do (such as sit or shake hands), reward him for it, and stop training for awhile.
+If he begins panting, starts whining, or wants to turn away, have him do something he can do (such as sit or shake hands), reward him for it, and stop training for a while.

-Continue on With the Rest of the Alphabet!
+Continue With the Rest of the Alphabet!

 Once your dog understands the concept, however, the training will progress very quickly.
-Just add one letter at a time, and do not add another until your dog can touch that letter in different orders all mixed up with the letters he already knows.
+Just add one letter at a time, and do not add another until your dog can touch that letter in different orders, all mixed up with the letters he already knows.
 Don’t show the letters in the same order; dogs learn patterns very quickly!
 And make sure you enunciate clearly, “Bee, cee, dee, and eee” sound very much the same!

 Riker, my four-year-old Australian Shepherd, knows and can touch on command A, B, C, X, Y, Z, 1, 2, 3, red, green, and yellow.
-When we make therapy dog visits to schools, day care centers and special education classrooms, the teachers love it and use Riker’s trick as a motivational tool to help the kids learn.
-On our second visit to one particular classroom, the teacher had made an entire set of those letters and numbers and the kids got to show off for Riker!
+When we make therapy dog visits to schools, daycare centers, and special education classrooms, the teachers love it and use Riker’s trick as a motivational tool to help the kids learn.
+On our second visit to one particular classroom, the teacher had made an entire set of those letters and numbers, and the kids got to show off for Riker!